Firewood That Pairs Well With Beef Brisket

 Hickory

-The taste hickory wood can infuse into your beef brisket is described as hearty and savory—it’s also said to have a subtle bacon flavor.
+The taste hickory cooking wood can infuse into your beef brisket is described as hearty and savory—it’s also said to have a subtle bacon flavor.
 The flavor profile of this cooking wood is unmistakable and pairs perfectly with beef brisket.
 Hickory smoke provides a stronger flavor, so be careful of how much wood you’re adding to your pit or offset smoker so it doesn’t overpower the natural flavors of the beef.

 Post Oak

-Post oak and hickory are among the most popular and most used woods for smoking a brisket.
+Post oak wood and hickory are among the most popular and most used woods for smoking a brisket.
 If hickory has too strong of a flavor for you, you might consider post oak!
 This wood species is popular because it’s beginner friendly and one of the easiest to use for smoking meats.
 The flavor notes in this wood are slightly sweet, but they won’t overwhelm the brisket or your taste buds.

 Pecan